rashevskiivv/rashevskiivv/README.md

 :technologist: About Me :

-I am an Golang Developer :iphone:.
+I am a Golang Developer :iphone:.
 - :telescope: I'm working on my own projects and looking for a job as a Junior Golang Developer.

 - :monocle_face: I'm learning new technologies for me.